 Brother Plunkett, C.F.X., the organiser, said: "The course has two specific aims.
 The first is to give an insight into the power of the liturgy to revitalise religious life at personal and community level.
 The second is to provide an opportunity and an atmosphere for the renewal of dedication to God and the Congregation."

 The course will be under the direction of Fr.
-Augustine Lane, C.P.; Fr.
+Augustine Lane, C.P.
+Fr.
 Michael Myerscough, C.P., and Brother Climacus.
-The guest speakers will include Mr. Andrew McAlpine, H.M.
-Inspector of Factories, who will describe conditions in modem factories with special reference to the Papal Encyclicals and the place of religion in the workshop.
+The guest speakers will include Mr. Andrew McAlpine, JIM.
+Inspector of Factories, who will describe conditions in modern factories with special reference to the Papal Encyclicals and the place of religion in the workshop.

 They will go on the invitation of the Diocesan Authorities of Coutances, which once had jurisdiction over the Channel Islands, now within the Diocese of Portsmouth.

-Bishop Warlock said last week: "I am happy to recommend this pilgrimage which should do much to further the friendship already existing among Christians."
-The headquarters of the organisers are at 43-44 Buckingham Gate, London, S.W.1.
+Bishop Worlock said last week: "I am happy to recommend this pilgrimage which should do much to further the friendship already existing among Christians."
+The headquarters of the organisers are at 43-44 Buckingham Gate, London, S.W.I.

 Seminarians at youth course